zuplo/docs/docs/articles/log-plugins.md

 :::caution Paid Feature

 Custom logging is limited to Enterprise plans.
-However, logging can be used for trial purposes on any plan.
+If you test custom logging, contact [sales@zuplo.com](mailto:sales@zuplo.com) to have an enterprise trial enabled.

 :::